-An attacker in an offside position (A) runs towards the ball and a teammate in onside position (B) runs also towards the ball and plays it.
-Player (A) cannot be penalised because he did not touch the ball.
+An attacker in an offside position (A) runs towards the ball and a team-mate in an onside position (B) also runs towards the ball and plays it.

+(A) cannot be penalised because he did not touch the ball.

-A player in an offside position (A) may be penalised before playing or touching the ball if, in the opinion of the referee, no other team-mate in an onside position has the opportunity to play the ball.
+A player in an offside position (A) may be penalised before playing or touching the ball, if, in the opinion of the referee, no other team-mate in an onside position has the opportunity to play the ball.